Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case - ExBulletin

 Separately, Khan and Bibi were also sentenced to seven years in prison each on charges that their 2018 marriage violated marriage laws, allegedly because time had not passed between Bibi's previous divorce and their union.

-Khan's Pakistan Tehreek-e-Insaf party condemned Tuesday's trial as one-sided and complained because Khan's legal team had limited access to him and because the media was barred from covering the trial.
+Khan's Pakistan Tehreek-e-Insaf party condemned Tuesday's trial as one-sided and complained because Khan's legal team had limited access to him and because the media was not allowed to cover the trial.

-Lawyer Salman Safdar, who represents Khan and Bibi, told reporters outside Adiala prison on Tuesday that the two men were being treated in a reprehensible and reprehensible manner.
-He said the couples' legal team had already appealed and he hoped for an acquittal soon.

 Khan has so far been found guilty of corruption, revealing official secrets and violating marriage laws in three separate verdicts and sentenced to 10, 14 and seven years respectively.
 Under Pakistani law, he must serve sentences corresponding to the length of the longest sentence concurrently.